vtsyvina/CliqueSNV/README.md

 - ``-t`` - minimum threshold for O22 value.
 Default is 10
 - ``-tf`` - minimum threshold for 022 frequency relative to the reads' coverage.
 Default value os 0.05.
 For more sensitive algorithm work decrease this parameter (may significantly increase runtime for diverse samples). **Note** Haplotypes with frequency <tf won't get into output
+- ``-sp`` - start position to search for SNPs (0-based, inclusive).
+If you hae a large genome, but is interested only in SNPS in specific region you can specify the range.
+It will make the program faster and more precise.
+But the output haplotypes still will be the whole genome(you can cut them using -os -oe parameters) - for example see below.
+Default value is 0
+- ``-ep`` - end position to search for SNPs (0-based, inclusive).
+See -sp above
 - ``-log`` - some log data will be in console with this flag(no value needed)
 - ``-cm`` - cliques merging algorithm.
 Two values: 'accurate', 'fast'.
 Default is 'accurate'.
 Accurate may lead to exponential explosion of cliques number.
 That's why with large number of SNPs it may be useful to use fast polynomial algorithm with lower quality.